 The Computer Animation Festival at SIGGRAPH is two-hours of back-to-back animation.
-Best in show from the past year, and feature film showreels play a significant role.
+Best in show from the past year, and visual effects in feature films play a significant role.
 While visual effects breakdowns are very cool, they offer a much different aesthetic than the narrative of an animated short.
-Art-driven, and often independent, stories stand out to me, personally, and in 2014 in particular the stand-out short film was The Dam Keeper.
+Art-driven and often independent stories stand out to me, personally, and in 2014 in particular the stand-out short film was The Dam Keeper.

 Painterly Characters for Animation

 In a similar session last year, Pierre Bénard presented a method that allows an artist to paint-over portions of keyframes, and benefit from predicted and bi-directional in-betweens.
 His paper titled, Stylizing Animation by Example offered a practical, inspirational step forward in maintaining the stylistic continuity of animated, painterly characters.

 This year, Disney Research came forward with Authoring and Animating Painterly Characters, research and development of paint-over tools integrated earlier on, within the 3D animation pipeline.
 The timeline in Maya drives temporal keyframes on a proxy mesh, and artists can layer a range of visual styles using brush stokes that loosely bind to the character rig.
 They proposed an algorithm using per-frame scene variables like rig parameters and lighting information to then interpolate a configuration-space keyframe.
 It is in this configuration-space that the stroke effects are manipulated.